 Can you reuse grow bag compost?

 Yes.
 But remember grow bag compost is usually the poor grade compost that wasn’t good enough grade to match seed compost standards.
 So you need to take that into account.
 Plus, if it has been used to grow a hight yielding crops it’ll need a nutrient boost.

 Does old compost lose its nutrients?

 Yes and No.

-If we are talking about compost made from organic materials, either home made to bought in a back from a retailer, it should be pure organic matter.
-So over time it will slowing break down and release more nutrients.
+If we are talking about compost made from organic materials, either home made or bought in a sack from a retailer, it should be pure organic matter.
+So over time it will slowly break down and release more nutrients.
 But the key word here is “slowly”.
 And if you want to grow a fast growing crop it’s best to be sure there are enough nutrients.
 So I’d add some organic fertiliser.
-Personally I favour a handful of Vital Q4 per large container, mixed well into the compost.
-But any good quality organic fertiliser will work.
+Personally I favour a handful of Vitax Q4 per large container, mixed well into the compost.
+But any good quality organic fertiliser will also work.
 But having said that don’t go for those that are high nitrogen at the expense of potash unless you know what you are doing.
 Especially if trying to grow fruit or flowers.